 Financial support includes tuition fees and an annual stipend for 3.5 years.
-The stipend level in Year 1 is £19,919, and increases in each year of the programme.
+The stipend level will be at the UKRI rate with a £1,000 per year enhancement.

 - Fully funded scholarships covering PhD tuition fees and stipend for 3.5 years.

 - Successful applicants will be supported in identifying a project and supervisory team across any of our three Schools, guided by your interests.

 - Opportunity to be affiliated to one of our major funded PhD programmes.

 - Dedicated support and guidance for all successful candidates throughout their programme.